Documentation

 When an email is delivered, our servers will automatically negotiate the highest level of transport encryption supported by the remote SMTP server.
 This is completely automatic and is negotiated every time a new SMTP connection is made.
 We support the TLS 1.2, TLS 1.1, TLS 1.0, SSL 3.0, and Plain Text protocols, prioritized and negotiated for in that order.

-To successfully complete the email integration using this method you will need to:
+To complete the email integration using this method:

 1. Create an outbound route in Hornbill and configure the necessary details.